mlcohan/1.CodeRefractorMC/README.md

 # CodeRedractor
 Homework 1: due 12/19

+added title "Horiseon"
-created classes: "benefit-subset" and "content-subset" in HTML to consolidate the css
+add id= to search-engine-optimization created classes= "benefit-subset" and "content-subset" in HTML to consolidate the css

-question, are all the id tags necessary?
+question, the id tag makes page drop to different place?